Review: Jawbone UP3 – update adds Passive Heart Rate and automatic sleep tracking

 The ‘Passive Heart Rate’ as it is called, is captured periodically throughout the day during moments when you are still.
 Passive Heart Rate, when combined with your Resting Heart Rate, gives you a more complete picture of your heart health and helps you become aware of how factors such as caffeine, stress, and other stimuli can affect your heart in daily life.

 UP3 also uses your sleep data to create a smart alarm.
-You set the alarm, then for half an hour before you are ment to wake up, the band starts watching out to see what sleep mode you’re in.
+You set the alarm, then for half an hour before you are meant to wake up, the band starts watching out to see what sleep mode you’re in.
 As soon as it senses you moving from deep to light sleep it wakes you with a vibration.
 This is the optimum time in the sleep cycle to wake and can genuinely make you feel more refreshed in the morning.

 The UP3 empowers you to improve the quality of your days and nights through a deeper understanding of how your diet, sleep, activity and the choices you make affect your health and well-being.